biburges/Project-Proposal/README.md

 - Close (Gripper)
 ![My Image](close.png)

----

-# ASL to Robot Commands

-Team Members:
-- Bianca Burgess, biburges@buffalo.edu
-- Piyush Salian, psalian@buffalo.edu

----

-## Project Objective
-The goal of this project is to capture the keypoints in the hand, arm and upper body while a person is speaking in ASL.
-This will then get translated into text which will then send commands to a robot.
-This way a deaf person can interact with the robot and send it commands using computer vision.

 ## Contributions
 What is unique about this project is that there are lots of people who have created ASL translator devices.
 This is the glove that detects your hand position and it is connected to a computer that tells you what the person is signing.
 With this project, it will allow the person to sign to a screen and the computer vision will pick it up the keypoint for it be sent to the robot for its commands.